Author Index

 Robert P. George

-Robert George is the McCormick Professor of Jurisprudence and the director of the James Madison Program in American Ideals and Institutions at Princeton University.
+Robert George is the McCormick professor of jurisprudence and the director of the James Madison Program in American Ideals and Institutions at Princeton University.
 He is also a member of the president’s council on Bioethics.

 Leo Gershoy